Full-Blue-Racing/FBR25-Electronics/README.md

 # FBR25-Electronics

+## Setting up Footprint and Symbol libraries

+1. Clone this repository to a sensible place on your PC, e.g. inside `Documents/FBR/`.
+Remember where it is stored.

+2. Install the symbol library:

+   1. In KiCad, click **Preferences** > **Manage Symbol Libraries**.
+Ensure you are on the **Global Libraries** tab in the dialog box.

+   2. Click the open button in the bottom left.
+Navigate to where you cloned this repository and open `FBR-Symbols.kicad_sym`.
+Click OK.

+3. Install the footprint library:

+   1. In KiCad, click **Preferences** > **Manage Footprint Libraries**.
+Ensure you are on the **Global Libraries** tab in the dialog box.

+   2. Click the open button in the bottom left.
+Navigate to where you cloned this repository and open `FBR-Footprints.pretty`.
+Click OK.

+4. Setup the 3D symbol library: (This step is optional, but will make both the 3D view of your PCB, and any exported 3D models, much more complete)

+   1. In KiCad, click **Preferences** > **Configure Paths...**.

+   2. Click the "+" icon to add a new entry.
+Set "Name" to `FBR_3D_MODELS`.

+   3. Set "Path" to the location of this repository, followed by `FBR_3D_MODELS` - for example, `/home/oliver/Documents/FBR/FBR25-Electronics/FBR_3D_MODELS`.

+   4. Click OK.

 ## Creating a PCB Project

 1. Create a new respository, using the template, by going to [the template repository](https://github.com/Full-Blue-Racing/ElectronicsProjectTemplate), and pressing "Use This Template"